RyanH98/SAILData/README.md

 # IJCAI 2019 AIMA4EDU Workshop Dataset Documentation

+## NOTE:

+The original repository has been moved to [a new location, here](https://github.com/RyH9/SAILData/tree/main).
+For SAIL Data, see the new repository.

 ## I. Overview

 This dataset contains data from students using the Squirrel AI Learning system at 2 learning centers in China.
 Squirrel AI Learning (SAIL) is an AI-based adaptive learning system that delivers afterschool tutoring to K-12 students.
 It covers a number of academic subjects, including mathematics, English, Physics, and Chemistry.